PerfectDreams/DockerSwarmTutorial/README.md

 > **Warning**
 >
 > If your Docker instance is communicating to other Docker instances via VXLAN or any other network that has a different MTU than the default 1500, you need to delete the default ingress network and create a new one!
 This is needed because Docker doesn't inherit the MTU of your networking interface, there will be intermittent packet losses when communicating between nodes!
 [Read more about how to fix it here](docker-mtu.md)

+If you get `Swarm initialized: current node (qgsfyhmhwtpkp7zpo7lts2vhp) is now a manager.`, then your Docker instance is in a swarm, and your node is a manager node, sweet!

 ## Accessing private images hosted on GitHub's `ghcr.io`